luster-io/impulse-docs/introduction.md

 period of time.
 If you want non-linear movement you pass in an easing function, which modifies the original path in the same way every time.

-  Luster Physics takes a different approach.
-Instead of a start, end, and duration, LP instead takes a start, end, and velocity.
-This small change produces a vastly difference experience.
+  Impulse takes a different approach.
+Instead of a duration, Impulse instead takes an initial velocity, and simulates the animation based on that.
+This small change produces a difference experiences.
+Instead of static animations that feel awkward and stiff, Impulse animations feel smooth and fluid.

-  Animations can now flow smoothly from user interactions.
-When a user swipes a page, it moves at the velocity they flicked it at.
-When they scroll, the page moves at their velocity, slowly coming to rest.
+  Animations flow smoothly from user interactions.
+When a user swipes an element, moves at the velocity of their swipe.

 How is this different from famo.us?
 -----------------------------------

   Famo.us is a huge framework that tries to do everything for you.
 It tries to do away with the browser's layout engine, in favor of converting everything into a hardware accelerated render layer and controlling everything itself.

-  Luster Physics is a small library that provides physics based animations and nothing else.
-It works with web standards, instead of trying to reinvent the browser's layout engine.
+Impulse is a much small library that provides physics based animations and interactions.